openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/README.md

 # Prebid Rendering Module iOS
-The current SDK version is **x.x.x**.
-Go to [release notes]() for all SDK versions.

 ## Quick Start

 #### CocoaPods integration

-To download and integrate the SDK into your project using CocoaPods, add the following line to your project’s podfile:
+To download and integrate the Rendering module into your project using CocoaPods, add the following line to your project’s podfile:

 ```
 pod 'prebid-mobile-sdk-rendering'